iscc/iscc-specs/docs/specification.md

 ## About this Document

 This document proposes an open and vendor neutral ISCC standard and describes the technical procedures to create and manage ISCC identifiers.
-It is produced by the [Content Blockchain Project](https://content-blockchain.org) and it aimed to become the definitive guide to the ISCC standard for technical implementors.
-The content is determined by its authors in an open consensus process.
+The document is initially produced by the [Content Blockchain Project](https://content-blockchain.org) that received funding from the [Google Digital News Initiative (DNI)](https://digitalnewsinitiative.com/dni-projects/content-blockchain-project/).
+The content of this document is determined by its authors in an open and public consensus process.

 ## Conventions and Terminology